Capacity Sharing

 We will integrate innovative approaches in data, digital tools, scaling strategies, and soft-skills programs to build capacities among partners and within CGIAR, working across local, national, regional, and global contexts.
 This will address the fragmented, top-down, Global North-driven approach which has shaped the traditional capacity development in agricultural research.

-Our work aims to help through
+Our work will contribute to

-Where we will work in
+Where we work

 Africa, Asia, South America